 Learning Disability Accommodation

 Any student with a registered learning disability can meet with the director of the Learning Center to request accommodations for courses.
-Depending on need, students may be eligible to receive some or all of the following services: recorded texts, notetaker, extended test time, distraction-free testing, etc.
+Depending on need, students may be eligible to receive the following services: recorded texts, notetaker, extended test time, distraction-free testing, etc.

 International Student Advising

 All international students can more easily assimilate to college and American culture with the help International Student Advising.
-A program coordinator handles all immigration requirements and serves as liaison between students and the US Department of Homeland Security, as well as MCAD offices.
+A program coordinator handles all immigration requirements and serves as liaison between students and the United States Department of Homeland Security, as well as MCAD offices.

 Students can take advantage of MCAD's professional, confidential counseling service, offered free of charge to current students.
 MCAD's resource of choice for any psychological issue, the service is provided by a licensed psychologist and is available four days a week when classes are in session.